RobTillaart/MAX14661/README.md

 ### 0.3.0 Breaking change

 Version 0.3.0 introduced a breaking change.

 The PAIR interface got a **complete rewrite** so its functionality matches the intention to work as a multiplexer for 2-wire based protocols like I2C and Serial.

-The PAIR functions of pre-0.3.0 version are all removed and new functions have been added to replace them.
+The PAIR functions of pre-0.3.0 version are all removed and new functions have been added to replace them, see below.

+The FULL CONTROL interface got got a **complete rewrite**.
+The FULL CONTROL functions of pre-0.3.0 version are all removed and new functions have been added to replace them, see below.

 ### 0.2.0 Breaking change